In this article, the world inherits the many failed standards of Cain.

 The world is soon pillaged by Cain and by his craftiness.
 The people naturally rectify circumstances as they may.
 Or, much like Cain, they

 Godly standards cringe under the unremitting ethos of ‘gain’, understood today as greed.
-It is not the making of the wealth, it is with by what attitudes and standards the wealth is assumed.
+It is not the making of the wealth, it is by what attitudes and standards the wealth is assumed.
 The implementation of weights and measures does not become the kind of broader success or accomplishment many of us would envision.
 Counting, measuring, numbering, and categorizing may free man by the ease of use, but weights and measures may also be used to extract a cruel toll.
-Weights and measures spur gain for its own sake, referred to above as the love of money, and the toll extracted for such gain will include murder, taking slaves, harnessing women, theft, and the destruction of other cities, including arson.
+Weights and measures spur gain for its own sake, referred to above as the love of money, and the toll extracted for such gain will include murder, taking slaves, harnessing women, theft.
+The destruction of other cities must be included, entailing arson and random killing.

 Cain is essentially creating what we know today as the modern world.
 Cities are built (architecture).
 Metallurgy enters the scene.
 Coordinated civilization is introduced, but at the behest of Cain’s darkened mind, and later patterned after the fallen angels whose root is rebellion.
-These pagan civilizations will war against God’s plan and anyone who attributes the One True God, as opposed to the pantheons put before them.
+These pagan civilizations will war against God’s plan and anyone who attributes the One True God.
+Pantheons of gods will later be put before the people.

-The need to quantify acquired wealth, stolen in this case, would become helpful in Cain’s unbending pursuit of grandeur, status, and power.
-Usury soon followed,* lending at interest at which were charged healthy fees, later a process to be congregated by oppressive governmental powers.
+The need to quantify acquired wealth, stolen in the case of Cain, would become helpful in Cain’s unbending pursuit of grandeur, status, and power.
+Usury soon followed,* lending at interest at which were charged healthy fees.
 Previously, loans had been made at the original cost and then repaid, usually offered by relatives or those well known to the individual and based upon personal reputation and current holdings.
 With this change in trading practice all people would now be ‘measured’ by the same standards—the standards initiated by Cain.
 It is in this manner the world has followed, however one may perceive and judge the results.

 *Usury was forbidden by the more conservative elements within Judaism.
 Essentially, usury became a debt trap.